An aerial view of the erupting Pu'u 'O'o crater on Hawaii's Kilauea volcano taken at dusk on June 29, 1983.

 Lava in Halema`uma`u crater overflowed the crater's ledge in October 2012 [Video: Lava in Hawaiian Volcano Reaches Highest Recorded Level], and lava reached the ocean in November [Video: Hawaii's Kilauea Volcano Spills Lava into the Sea] when it flooded the ledge of the crater.
 Lava flowed over the ledge again in January 2013 and continues to flow into the ocean, according to USGS.

-To date (as of February 2013), the volcano has destroyed more than 200 homes and other structures and frequently damages local utilities and roads.
+The volcano has destroyed hundreds of homes and other structures and frequently damages local utilities and roads.
 Activity at the summit and along the rift zones can be observed online through webcams placed within the caldera, and information on Kilauea’s activity is updated daily on the USGS website.

 - Hawaiian Volcano Observatory: Kilauea

 - U.S. Geological Survey: 'Hotspots': Mantle Thermal Plumes